niklasskoldmark/pymoduletemplate/README.rst

 pymoduletemplate Module Repository
 ========================

-# create an empty repo on github with the project name
+# create an new repo on github with this as a template
-# pull it , then add files from this
+# pull it
-# replace all instances of pymoduletemplate with the name of the project (including folders)
+# replace all instances of pymoduletemplate with the name of the project (including the root folder and the subfolder named pymoduletemplate)
+# remove this section

 # Setup pipenv/venv